Customers Control Panel

-This FAQ will give you advice when EMails sent from your hosted application are received into SPAM inbox, or are removed by the recipient Antivirus system.
+This FAQ will give you advice when Emails sent from your hosted application are received into the SPAM folder, or are removed by the recipient's Antivirus system.

-When you send EMails from your application, EMails are sent as if they were sent by any other EMail software.
-This means, your EMail transfer may experience same problems than any other EMail, like the following:
+When you send emails from your application, emails are sent as if they were sent by any other email software.
+This means that your email transfer may experience the same problems like any other email you send, like the following:

-- Your EMail topic can be modified by recipient EMail reader adding a tag "May be SPAM" or "X-Spam" or something like that into topic.
+- Your email subject can be modified by the recipient email reader by adding a tag "May be SPAM", "X-Spam" or similar.

-- All your EMail may be moved automatically into your recipient SPAM box, so recipient just not see your message without going into its SPAM box.
+- All your emails may be moved automatically into your recipient's SPAM folder, so the recipient may not see your message without going into their SPAM folder.

-- Your EMail can be deleted by your recipient computer automatically before it was read by your recipient.
+- Your email can be deleted by your recipient's computer automatically before it could be read by your recipient.

-Of course, all of this should only occurs if your EMail is analyzed as being a SPAM EMail.
-In most cases, true personal or business EMails are not detected like this, but Antispam systems are not 100% reliable and may sometimes make a bad detection.
-Next chapter will explain you what you can do if this occurs.
+Of course, all of is bound to occur only if your email is analyzed and flagged as being a SPAM email.
+In most cases, true personal or business emails are not flagged as SPAM, but Anti-SPAM systems are not 100% reliable and may sometimes make a bad decision.
+In the following section, we will look at what you can do if this occurs.

-This is several reason and things to check:
+This are several reasons and things to check:

-* Check the sender EMail address.
-Sender EMail address MUST always be an existing EMail address.
-Nearly all Antispam system now systematicaly removed EMail if EMail used as sender is not a valid EMail address.
+* Check the sender email address.
+Sender email address MUST always be an existing email address.
+Nearly all Anti-SPAM systems will systematically remove emails if the sender email address is not a valid email address.

-* Check Subject of your EMail.
-Do not use titles like "Not a spam", "I need you", or any subject that looks like a subject often used into SPAM EMails.
-Avoid also to use subject with all characters in uppercase.
+* Check the subject of your email.
+Do not use titles like "Not a SPAM", "I need you", or any subject that looks like a subject often used into SPAM emails.
+Avoid using subjects that have too many uppercase characters.

-* Check Body of your EMail.
-Do not use "test" content like "test test test" of "querty" or any sentences that looks like sentences often used into SPAM EMails.
-Avoid also to use a single text in red with a too large font.
+* Check the body of your email.
+Do not use "test" content like "test test test" of "qwerty" or any sentences that looks like sentences often used in SPAM emails.
+Avoid red color text and large font size.

-* If you attached files, check files are free of any virus.
+* If you attached files, ensure that the files are virus-free.

-Note: If the recipient EMail is a GMail account, when you read the EMail message with the web GMail interface (www.gmail.com), you may find, on top of message, a message starting with "Why is this message in Spam? ...".
-End of sentence may give you a reason why your EMail was detected as SPAM.
+Note: If the recipient email is a Gmail account, when you read the email message with the web Gmail interface (www.gmail.com), you may find on top of the email, a message starting with "Why is this message in Spam?".
+The error message may give you the reason why your email was flagged as SPAM.

-Don't forget that: if at least one recipient receive your EMail, even if it is received as a SPAM, this means problem is into your message (sender email, content of subject or body, or attached files), and not into the system that send the message.
+Don't forget that: if at least one recipient receives your EMail, even if it is received as SPAM, having emails going into SPAM is often because you did not use the SMTPS method.
+If yes, the problem is in the contents of your email (sender email, content of subject or body, or attached files).
+The problem is not with the system that sent the message.